barrelstrength/sprout-docs/docs/data-studio/README.md

 ---
 date: 2018-06-25
-description: Sprout Reports allows you to create and group custom reports.
+description: Sprout Data Studio allows you to create and group custom reports.
 ---

-# About Sprout Reports
+# About Data Studio

-Sprout Reports allows you to create and group custom reports.
+Sprout Data Studio allows you to create and group custom reports.

 ![Reports Overview Page](./../images/reports/reports-overview.png)